FSIS Ready-To-Eat Sampling Programs - Revision 1

 - The establishment may reprocess or dispose of adulterated product.
 If the establishment reprocesses the product, IPP are to verify that it used a process that achieves adequate lethality of pathogens.
 FSIS considers a process that has been validated to achieve a 5-log reduction of Lm to be sufficient for reworking contaminated product.

-- For dried products, it would not be sufficient to recook the product using the time-temperature tables in the FSIS Cooking Guideline for Meat and Poultry Products (Revised Appendix A), unless the establishment provides additional support for process effectiveness.
+- For dried products, it would not be sufficient to recook the product using the time-temperature tables in the FSIS Cooking Guideline for Meat and Poultry Products (Revised Appendix A), unless the establishment uses one of the following relative humidity options: Option 1, Option 3, Option 4, or Cook-in-bag, or Immersion cooking as supported by Scientific Gap #5.

 - If the establishment chooses to dispose of the product, it may do so either on-site or off-site.